rybakit/phive-queue/README.md

 The `SqlitePdoQueue` requires [PDO](http://php.net/pdo) and [SQLite PDO driver](http://php.net/manual/en/ref.pdo-sqlite.php).
 On top of that PDO error mode must be set to throw exceptions (`PDO::ERRMODE_EXCEPTION`).

+SQL file to create the table can be found in the [res/sqlite](res/sqlite) directory.

 *Tip:* For performance reasons it's highly recommended to activate [WALL mode](http://www.sqlite.org/wal.html):